A while back, we sent out a newsletter to our community about keeping an organized notebook to help your aging parents take care of their affairs.

 Remember, both of your aging parents need end-of-life care resources and supporting plans.
 Just because dad has one doesn’t mean mom is taken care of, too.
 Plant the suggestion that they should coordinate their plans as a couple.

-Include your siblings in a supporting conversation about the care of your aging parents.
+Include your siblings in a supportive conversation about the care of your aging parents.
 Gentle communication from all of you could be just what your parents need to begin thinking about what they want to do.

 Sometimes, no one is sure what they want.
 It’s an overwhelming thing to think about, and if your parents were never in a position to take care of aging parents, they might not know what to think.